amlweems/abci/README.md

 # Array-based Command Injection

-In some circumstances, software will call an external command using the a function like `execve`, which takes an array instead of a string passed to `/bin/sh`.
+In some circumstances, software will call an external command using a function like `execve`, which takes an array instead of a string passed to `/bin/sh`.
 Sometimes, software assumes that because the command is not passed to a shell, it is safe to include user input in the array.
 However, there are